 About Anima Loci

-Anima Loci is an e-journal of arts and cultural research, focused on an interdisciplinary exploration of the ever-changing and often obscure relationship between images and the places they dwell.
+Anima Loci is a visual culture journal focused on an interdisciplinary exploration of the relationship between images and the places they inhabit.

-As Keith Basso wrote, ‘we are, in a sense, the place-worlds we imagine’.1
+As anthropologist Keith Basso wrote, ‘we are, in a sense, the place-worlds we imagine’.1

-Often this process of ‘place-making’ is mediated by images, that act as elicitors for perception and memory.
-Images are here intended both as physical as well as mental phenomena: a face in a rock, holy icons, new or forgotten architecture, intentional or accidental monuments, but also the faces of transforming neighbourhoods or places that have crystallised into images within the social imaginary through the echoes of historic events.
+This process of ‘place-making’ is often mediated by images, that act as elicitors for perception and memory.
+Images are here intended both as physical as well as mental phenomena: a face in a rock, holy icons, new or forgotten architecture, intentional or accidental monuments, to name some examples.
+Images can also refer to those that have come to represent transforming areas or neighbourhoods.
+They can refer to spaces that, through the echoes of historic events, have crystallised into images within the social imaginary.
 Images are therefore understood not simply as artefacts in the external world, but as vital processes that occupy our bodies as their ‘living medium’.2

 Anima Loci explores the potential of images that lie in this intermediary zone and the multifaceted ways in which they affect the perception of a place by providing ground for the workings of personal or collective memory, meaning and imagination.

 Visual Anthropology, Art History, Architecture, Visual Culture, Aesthetics, Urban Archaeology, Research Architecture, Cultural Studies, Sociology, Ethnography, Philosophy, History, Photography, Art Writing, Critical Geography, Psychogeography.